mars13code/ReCoder/README.md

 ## How to ?

-* How to export my session?
+* How to export my coding session?

 Click on "history" and copy all the JSON data displayed.